ima-nyush/Critical-Data-Visualization-F19/coding-foundation/README.md

 ![clone](assets/clone.png)

 A dialogue window opens on the top of the window.
-Paste the url you copied from Github from the first line and write the first line exactly (just with your username of course) like in below screenshot.
+Paste the url you copied from Github to the input line and fill the second like in below screenshot (just with your username of course).

 ![clone2](assets/clone2.png)

-Then hit enter, wait a little, and have a look on your Desktop:
+Then click on ``Clone``, wait a little, and have a look on your Desktop:

 ![cdv](assets/cdv.png)

-Close Atom, and decide where you want to drag this folder to, put it somewhere where it can stay all semester (or maybe you are happy with it on the Desktop - I like my Desktop clean :)
+Quit Atom, and decide where you want to drag this folder to, put it somewhere where it can stay all semester (or maybe you are happy with it on the Desktop - I like my Desktop clean :)

 Great, we are very far, everything you will work on takes place in this folder.
 Follow along as I run you through the basic workflow: